guiglass/LUXOR/questions and answers.md

 - Q: Can I use Luxor without a HMD (connect my avatar to a head tracker)
-  - A: Yes, it is possible to connect the avatar to a head tracker without the need for an HMD.
+  - Yes, it is possible to connect the avatar to a head tracker without the need for an HMD.
 This can be acomplished by configuring a tracker to function as a head tracker in the Tracer Setup menu:
   <p align="center">
   <a href="/img/tracker setup.png">
      <img width="15%" height="15%" src="/img/tracker setup.png">